Avicenna: Chemistry

 Liber Aboali Abincine de Anima in arte Alchemiae was the most influential, having influenced later medieval chemists and alchemists such as Vincent of Beauvais.
-However, Anawati argues (following Ruska) that the de Anima is a fake by a Spanish author.
+However, Anawati argues (following Ruska) that the De Anima is a forgery by a Spanish author.
 Similarly the Declaratio is believed not to be actually by Avicenna.
 The third work (The Book of Minerals) is agreed to be Avicenna's writing, adapted from the Kitab al-Shifa (Book of the Remedy).
 Avicenna classified minerals into stones, fusible substances, sulfurs and salts, building on the ideas of Aristotle and Jabir.
 The epistola de Re recta is somewhat less sceptical of alchemy; Anawati argues that it is by Avicenna, but written earlier in his career when he had not yet firmly decided that transmutation was impossible.

 Poetry

 Almost half of Avicenna's works are versified.
 His poems appear in both Arabic and Persian.
 As an example, Edward Granville Browne claims that the following Persian verses are incorrectly attributed to Omar Khayyám, and were originally written by Ibn Sīnā: